 For example, after you view individual results in a Project, you may decide that they are more relevant for another research topic and move or copy them to a different Project.
+In the example above, the results for Erna Bratt and Elias Burnstyn are selected.
 To move or copy the results, simply select them and then click on Copy or Move.
 A dialogue box then opens up as pictured at right in which you can choose to copy or move the results to a New Project or to an existing project in My Projects.